digiLab-ai/uncertainty-engine-sdk/DEV_README.md

 - **AuthService** - Manages authentication state and token persistence

 Authentication follows this flow:
-1. User provides credentials (either directly or via environment variables)
+1. User provides credentials (via environment variables)
 2. Credentials are sent to Cognito for verification
 3. Tokens are returned and stored in a secure file (`~/.ue_auth`)
-4. Tokens are automatically refreshed when expired
+4. Tokens are automatically refreshed when expired (access token is valid for 1 hour, refresh token for 30 days)

 ### API Providers